GuillermoBaldan/todo-login-php-app/README.md

-# todo-login-php-app
+# login-and-register-PHP
-A todo app with singup and login process
+A basic project to implement a register and login system for a web application